GDell/othello-ai/README.md

 ## Input:

 1. 8x8 matrix - Current board state (64 total vectors)
-2. Possible moves
+2. Possible moves?
+3. Other features? ....

 Values - 0, 1, 2

 ## Output:

-8x8 matrix
+Array of 64 float values, converted to 8x8 matrix.

-A selection of all possible choices for the next move, the liklihood they lead to victory
+A selection of all possible choices for the next move, the liklihood they lead to victory.

 ## Labels:

-0 or 1
-Loss at the end of the game, retained at the end of the game?
-Win at the end of the game, retained at the end of the game?
+The move given the board input that led to a victory at the end of the game.
+(Trained only on games won)

 ## Training:

 8x8 Input nodes

-8x8 Output nodes
+64 Output nodes

-The model would train against itself.
+The model would produce training data sets by playing against itself.

 Initially, the model will have entirely randomized weights.